skythelimitdt/natural-disaster-insights/README.md

 ## To Run the app
 - Clone the [repository](https://github.com/skythelimitdt/natural-disaster-insights) from GitHub to your local machine
+- Important Note: App UI may not display properly in Dark Mode.
+Mac users may need to adjust Dark Mode settings accordingly.
 - Set up the Database
     - Open pgAdmin and create a database named `NaturalDisaster`
     - Run `schema.sql` in the database to create the tables